 No. We don’t use your purchase information for any purpose except to process your order & to send you information (such as update notices) about the tool or tools you purchased.

 Trying & Buying

 Yes.
 New builds of our addins are currently offered free of charge.

 To update your addin, download the latest version and install it on top of the older version of the tool while Excel is not running.

 You may send a copy of the tool to anyone for trial use.
 Or, send a link to our site so they can download the free trial.

 However, please do not share your product key.
 A product key is issued for each product purchased and is intended for one user.
 If you have multiple users who have access to the tools purchased, please purchase multiple copies.
 See the End User License Agreements (EULA) within each tool.

-You may request a replacement key and we will automatically send you an email with your purchase history including the name of the products you’ve purchased and the keys for each product.
+You may request a replacement key and we will automatically send you an email with your purchase history with the products you’ve purchased and the key for each product.
 To use this service you must have access to the original email used to make your purchases.

 This is caused by entering the key into the wrong addin or mistyping the key.

 The key is alpha-numeric & will contain both your name and a number, surrounded with Quotes, like “John Doe-1234567890”.

-Using Windows, use Ctrl-C to copy the key from your email notification and Ctrl-V to paste it into the About dialog.
+– When using Windows, you can use Ctrl-C to copy the key from your email notification and Ctrl-V to paste it into the About dialog.